m4n3dw0lf/pythem/README.md

 [*] dnsspoof		Start a dnsspoofing attack.

-(Should be called after a arpspoofing attack have been started)
+(Should be called after an arpspoofing attack has been started)

   examples: